 Relax in comfort with complimentary seatbacks at all outdoor Colorado Shakespeare Festival shows.

-The Hellems Building will now open one hour prior to all performances for ticketed patrons, with seating in the Mary Rippon Outdoor Theatre to begin approximately 30 minutes prior to the show.
+The Hellems Building opens one hour prior to all performances for ticketed patrons, with seating in the Mary Rippon Outdoor Theatre to begin approximately 30 minutes prior to the show.
 Please have your tickets easily accessible for scanning at the exterior doors.
 Prior to the building opening, restrooms can be found near the box office in the University Theatre Building.

 Boulder residents can catch a number of local buses to campus, including the Skip, Dash, 204, 225, Hop and Stampede.